-Note: This resource was developed for our Lewis & Clark ENVS students in 2017; additions/edits will be made as per our own needs, but feel free to modify for your institution.
+Note: This resource was developed for our Lewis & Clark ENVS students in 2017, and updated with CMS 17th edition in fall 2019; additions/edits will be made as per our own needs, but feel free to modify for your institution.

 Environmental communication necessitates as much attention to good English style as in other subjects.
 Below are some reminders, based on what we have seen as common issues in student writing; then at the end, we provide guidance regarding the use of what we call Big Words.